Skip links

 Any levy could be targeted at marketplaces on non-EU sourced goods sold to EU consumers and declared as under the €150 customs exemption threshold.
 It is believed that there is widespread under declarations of the value of parcels sold on popular sites such as Shein and Temu.
 Shipments from such sites will top €4 billion this year, and have tripled since 2022.

-However, the revenue and administration charge reported as being considered however would likely fall foul of international tax rules and treaties.
+However, administration charge reported as being considered however would likely fall foul of international tax rules and treaties.
 And would most probably transgress World Trade Organisation rules.

 Newsletter